Autoracing Club Bratislava: 24H Series

+The team started their 2026 campaign by contesting the 6 Hours of Abu Dhabi in an unchanged lineup from previous year's event.
+After causing a collision with fellow GT3 team Scuderia Praha, the team fell down the order and only managed to finish 33rd overall, nine laps down compared to the winning car.
+For the start of the European leg at the 12 Hours of Mugello, the team originally planned to use the same trio as in Abu Dhabi, but eventually replaced Maťo Konôpka with Zdeno Mikuláško and also added Gerhard Tweraser to make up a four-driver crew.
+The team had a very successful outing, scoring GT3 Am class pole in qualifying, which they managed to convert into a class win and a third place overall in the race, two laps down on the overall winner.

 Blancpain Endurance Series

 ARC Bratislava at the 2016 3 Hours of Monza where they finished third in the Am Cup with their Lamborghini Huracán GT3.

 In addition to the 24H Series, the team has started appearing in the Blancpain Endurance Series.
 2012 was their debut season where they entered the Pro-Am Cup.
 ARC's first Blancpain season ended at the 24 Hours of Spa, where the Porsche 997 GT3-R driven by the quartet of Konôpka, Mikuláško, Stefano Crotti and Christoff Corten failed to finish the race after completing 305 laps.
 The team also failed to score a point in the whole season.
 In 2013, ARC Bratislava contested the full season.
 Konôpka along with Ahmad Al Harthy drove the Porsche in all five races, with Ján Raška and Marco Schelp joining them for Spa.
 The team was now moved to the Gentlemen Trophy.
 This significantly improved the team's results as it finished sixth in the class with 35 points and one class win from Silverstone.

 After missing two seasons, the team was back for the 2016 season in a championship now known as the Blancpain GT Series Endurance Cup.
 Konôpka along with Lewandowski and Myszkowski (joined by Mikuláško as a fourth driver for Spa) competed in the Am Cup with the Lamborghini Huracán GT3.
 The team finished fourth in the class with 67 points and two podiums.
 ARC Bratislava most recently competed in the 2018 season where they only took part in the season opener at Monza as part of the Pro Am class, this time using the Mercedes-AMG GT3.
 The trio of Konôpka, Lewandowski and Kang Ling finished 34th overall.